d-krupke/turncost/README.md

 # Tours with Turn Costs

 This repository contains the code for an approximated and exact solver for cycle covers and tours with turn costs in grid graphs.
-Further, additional material such as experimental results and test instances from a freshly submitted paper.
+Further, additional material such as experimental results and test instances.

 See also the example instances for how to code the instance files (obvious .csv files with one pixel per line).